catperez81/sac-collective/README.md

 # SB Pending

-1. Display correct recommendations on profile
+1. Display own recommendations on profile
 1.  up.vote/downvote
 1. Add Friends
-1. Link reviews to creator.

 # SB Completed

 1. Display correct info on profile
 1. Redirect from landing page to feed if logged in
+1. Show right user on feed